adidas/api-guidelines/message/error-reporting.md

 If needed, the Problem Detail **MAY** include additional fields, refer to [RFC7807](https://tools.ietf.org/html/rfc7807) for details.

 ## Validation Errors
-When necessary a problem detail response might include additional error details about the problems that has occurred.
+When necessary, a Problem Detail response **MAY** include additional error details about the problems that has occurred.

 These additiona errors **MUST** be under the `errors` and **MUST** follow the Problem Detail structure.